Visiting Doolin is never an adventure on its own. It always follows by a trip to the Cliffs of Moher.

 If you are visiting Doolin Village for more than one day, don’t rush to drive to the Cliffs of Moher.
 Rather than being way too gentle on your feet, put them to work on the Cliffs of Moher Coastal Walk.
 This 13-kilometer trail runs from Doolin to Hag’s Head near Liscannor.

-Certainly, this exposed cliff path with steep ascents requires a lot of strength and stamina.
+This exposed cliff path with steep ascents requires a lot of strength and stamina.
 Yet it rewards with scenic views of the Atlantic Ocean, the Cliffs of Moher, and the Aran Islands that far surpass all the challenges.

-Admire Doonagore Castle when Visiting Doolin Village
+Admire Doonagore Castle on Your Trip to Doolin Village

 Step inside Doolin Cave